seductivegeese/new-grad-guide/README.md

 After about a year or so of history, it would be significantly easier to get a card from another company, including premium/travel cards like the Chase Sapphire.

-## 🇨🇦 While you wait for the job start
+## 🇨🇦 While you wait for the job to start

 ### 🏠 Housing and Relocation
 If you're planning to move to SF, Bay Area, or NYC, be prepared to pay a lot.
 You're going to be living in some of the most expensive and hottest real estate markets of today.
 You can look into what relocation benefits your employer provides.
 They might provide cash, a reimbursable amount, temporary housing, or a mixture of these benefits.
 They would at least make settling in a bit easier.